a13g24/techdegree-project-1/README.md

 the long-run, I say!—success will follow you precisely because you had forgotten to think about it

-  --Viktor E. Frankl, Man's Search for Meaning
+-Viktor E. Frankl, Man's Search for Meaning

 ### Two